MediaComem/comem-travel-log-ionic-setup/README.md

 ### Serve the application locally

-To make sure everything was set up correctly, use the following command from the repository to serve the application locally in your browser:
+To make sure everything was set up correctly, use the following command from the root of your project directory to serve the application locally in your browser:

 ```bash
 $> ionic serve
 ```

-You should see something like this:
+You should see something like this in your browser:

 ![Serving the blank app](setup/blank-app-serve.png)